forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

-### Resources on the Military Situation
+### Resources Military Situation
 * Institute for the Study of War. <https://www.understandingwar.org/>
-  // based in Washington, US
-    "Our Mission
-    The Institute for the Study of War advances an informed understanding of military affairs through reliable research, trusted analysis, and innovative education.
+  // based in Washington, US "Our Mission The Institute for the Study of War advances an informed understanding of military affairs through reliable research, trusted analysis, and innovative education.
 We are committed to improving the nation’s ability to execute military operations and respond to emerging threats in order to achieve U.S. strategic objectives.
 ISW is a non-partisan, non-profit, public policy research organization." as stated on <https://www.understandingwar.org/who-we-are> as of 160822

 * 'Jomini of the West' on Twitter: <https://twitter.com/JominiW> // based in Maryland, US; Twitter description (as of 3107): "Polemologist writer and speaker on all things related to human conflict. #Fortuna Podcast; discussions on waging peace, surviving war, and the fate of Humankind"